CameronD17/camerond17.github.io/blog/_posts/2015-12-26-retrospection.markdown

 > Halifax Student overdraft paid off

 Outcome: Done.
-I borrowed some money from family to pay this off, but I repayed it all in full in August.
+I borrowed some money from family to pay this off, but I repaid it all in full in August.

 > Two months expenses in emergency fund / £3000 in travel fund